isqcmc/isqcmc.github.io/Proceedings.md

 ## ISQCMC Proceedings

+Below you will see the index of individual papers for each ISQCMC Proceedings edition.
+Please note that PDFs are archived in the [Zenodo Community portal](https://zenodo.org/communities/isqcmc_proceedings/).

 ### 2023 - ISQCMC Berlin - Paper Proceedings

 Hamido, O. C., & Itaboraí, P. V. (Eds.).
 (2023).
 Proceedings of the 2nd international symposium on quantum computing and musical creativity (ISQCMC Berlin).
 Zenodo. [https://isqcmc.github.io/Proceedings](https://isqcmc.github.io/Proceedings) <citebutton-component indexkey="ISQCMC_BerlinProceedings"></citebutton-component>